Overview of the degree program

 University entrance qualification as per Art.
 33 and 65 (1-2) of the University Act (HochSchG): General higher education entrance qualification or a discipline-specific admission qualification

-In derogation from this, a general Certificate of Secondary Education (for example Realschulabschluss) does qualify to enroll if a candidate has passed the qualifying examination in his/her chosen artistic major subject with a score of at least “13” and has passed all the other parts of the aptitude test as well.
+In derogation from this, a general Certificate of Secondary Education (for example Realschulabschluss) does qualify to enroll if a candidate has passed the aptitude test in his/her chosen artistic major subject with a score of at least “13” and has passed all the other parts of the aptitude test as well.

 |Entrance into the program||only possible in the winter semester|